borntofrappe/game-development/04 Super Mario Bros/Super Mario Bros 9/README.md

 - player, to consider the distance between creature and the player itself

 - creature, to change the state and the animation of the individual creature.
-This is similar to the player
+This is similar to the player's own states

 Every instance also defines an animation, and this is exactly the same as with the player.
 Keep in mind that the creatures are rendered with a table of three sprites, the first two of which show the creature moving.